 Mindfulness Can Help

-What these practices help us do is to not get so caught up in anticipation (or dread) before something happens.
+Mindfulness practices help us not get so caught up in anticipation (or dread) before something happens.
 They help us to get out of our own way in our efforts to cope with stress, anxiety, and change.
-Mindfulness can help someone who’s already good at those things get even better.
+Mindfulness can even help someone who’s already good at those things get even better.